jchen66/JustBuy/README.txt

 Make sure that the paths actually corresponds to your XAMPP installation.

-There's one more step: PROFIT.
 It's all done and should run properly.